-Natural calamities also one of biggest obstacle to sustain the manufacturing activities and continue in production and storing the finish goods.
+Climate changed worries increase the potential of Natural calamities which is one of biggest obstacle to sustain the manufacturing activities and continue in production and storing the finish goods.

-By virtue of compliances and natural calamities your company has consolidated its operations in single unit.
+By virtue of compliances and natural calamities your company has shut down its one unit.

 By considering above circumstances and taking stock of recent incidents in last few years such as Fire.
-Floods, Statutory Hurdles, Political Turmoil and other issues such as Transportation etc, Board of the company have decided to consolidate entire manufacturing activities of all units into single Unit No. II situated at Plot no .C-4, C-4/1, MIDC Lote Parshuram, Tal-Khed, Dist- Ratnagiri, Pin-415722 and dispose / lease/sell other 2 units of the company situated at Mahad and Chiplun.
+Floods, Statutory Hurdles, Political Turmoil and other issues such as Transportation etc, last year Board of the company decided to consolidate entire manufacturing activities of all units into single Unit No. II situated at Plot no .C-4, C-4/1, MIDC Lote Parshuram, Tal -Khed, Dist-Ratnagiri, Pin-415722 and dispose / lease/sell other 2 units of the company situated at Mahad and Chiplun.